 Uses and Disclosures Requiring You to Have the Opportunity to Agree or Object

 Before we make certain uses and disclosures of your PHI without your written authorization, we must provide you with an opportunity to agree or object.
 We may disclose your PHI to your family members or other persons if they are involved in your care or payment for that care.
 We may disclose your PHI to notify and assist disaster relief organizations in their relief efforts.
-We will provide you with the opportunity to agree or to object prior to these disclosures if are present or otherwise available prior to these uses or disclosures.
-If you cannot agree or object because you are incapacitated or otherwise unavailable, we will use our professional judgement to determine whether, based on the circumstances, the disclosure appears to be in your best interests; if it is, we will disclose only PHI that is directly relevant to such person’s involvement in your care.
+We will provide you with the opportunity to agree or object prior to these disclosures if you are present or otherwise available prior to these uses or disclosures.
+If you cannot agree or object because you are incapacitated or otherwise unavailable, we will use our professional judgment to determine whether, based on the circumstances, the disclosure appears to be in your best interests; if it is, we will disclose only PHI that is directly relevant to such person’s involvement in your care.